nichi1114/local-guide/proposal/proposal.md

 The application will utilize **React Native** with **Expo** as its development framework, implemented in **TypeScript**.
 State management will be handled by the **Context API**, and data will be persisted locally using **React Native Async Storage** to retain state across app restarts.

-[Detailed description of core features, including:
-- Navigation structure (e.g., screens, file-based routes, and layouts for Expo Router, or navigators like Stack, Tabs, or Drawer for React Navigation with TypeScript typing)
-- State management and persistence approach
-- Notification setup
-- Backend integration details
-- Deployment plan with Expo EAS Build
-- Planned advanced features (at least two)]

 **Core Features:**

 1. **User Authentication:**